zaborowska/documentation/Geant4fullsim.md

 In order to invoke this action in the simulation, it should be created in the `FullSimActions::Build()` method.

-If one wants to use different sets of user actions without a need to recompile FCCSW, one may implement his own implementation of `GVUserActionInitialization`.
+However, if one uses interchangeably different 'sets' of user actions and do not want to recompile FCCSW with every change (addition/deletion) of user action in `FullSimActions`, it is possible to create another implementation(s) of `G4VUserActionInitialization`.
 In that case, a relevant GAUDI tool should be created, basing on `G4FullSimActions`.
-Its name should follow the convention of adding a prefix "G4" to the name of the class that it creates.
+Its name should follow the convention of adding a prefix "G4" to the name of the class (implementation of `G4VUserActionInitialization` that it creates.
 ___

 ## 4. Simulation in GAUDI algorithm G4SimAlg